makwanasamir/Gap-Analyzer-Agent/README.md

 This allows the bot to download files from SharePoint/OneDrive in Teams.

+> 📝 **Note**: This permission is required only for file uploads, not text-only usage.
+Skip this step if you only need paste-text functionality.

 1. In your App Registration, go to **API permissions** (left sidebar)
 2. Click **+ Add a permission**
 3. Select **Microsoft Graph**
 4. Select **Application permissions** (NOT Delegated)
-5. Search for and check: `Sites.Read.All`
+5. Search for and check: `Files.Read.All`
 6. Click **Add permissions**
 7. Click **Grant admin consent for [Your Organization]**
 8. Confirm by clicking **Yes**